Industrial and Labor Relations M.I.L.R. (Ithaca)

 Program Description

 Students complete a minimum of 16 courses and 48 credits in courses, including required courses in labor relations, organizational behavior, labor economics, labor and employment law, human resource management, and statistics.
-Candidates with a JD or MBA degree from a U.S. institution may be able to obtain M.I.L.R. degree in one year.
+Candidates with a JD or MBA degree from a U.S. institution may be able to obtain MILR degree in one year.
+Candidates with a BSILR degree and at least one year of full-time work experience may be able to obtain the MILR degree in one year.
 Students also have the option to apply for a five-semester, dual-degree program at the School of Industrial and Labor Relations (MILR) and the Johnson Graduate School of Management (MBA).

 Contact Information